President Moon Jae-In Pressures Donald Trump, Kim Jong-Un For Decision Following NATO Summit

 Washington has been accused of being “gangster-like” in their requests during negotiation talks between U.S. Secretary of State Mike Pompeo and North Korean officials.
 Pyongyang has been vying for denuclearization for years, but his vision includes removing the 28,500 American troops from South Korea as well as the nuclear blanket Washington has placed over Japan.

-Pyongyang has clearly said he will continue to pursue nuclear development in South Korea until his terms are met.
+Pyongyang has clearly said it will continue to pursue nuclear development in South Korea until his terms are met.
 Both sides have doubts that Kim will ever let go of his nuclear weapons, which he reportedly views as essential to South Korea’s survival.
 His approach to international nuclear policies has been intense in recent months.

 Moon has always been adamant about capitalizing on the liberal heritage of former leaders Kim Tae-jung and Roh Moo-hyun.
-He was born to North Korean war refugees and helped to to implement their revolutionary “Sunshine Policy,” which presented the country with a ladder to its nuclear goals.
+He was born to North Korean war refugees and helped to implement their revolutionary “Sunshine Policy,” which presented the country with a ladder to its nuclear goals.
 The “Sunshine Policy” was put in place during two summits in 2000 and 2007 following some economic persuasion.

-Despite the hold-up, Moon remains optimistic and said “During the working-level negotiations, there could be debates on whether the chicken or the egg should come first, and the countries could also go through a number of different phases.”
+Despite the hold-up, Moon remains optimistic and said, “During the working-level negotiations, there could be debates on whether the chicken or the egg should come first, and the countries could also go through a number of different phases.”

 He believes that Washington and official Pyongyang are in the process of reaching a comprise between the two countries that will include North Korea disarming their nuclear weapons if the U.S. will agree to protect them.